bananakiu/100-days-of-code/log.md

 **Link(s) to work/Other Relevant Links**
 1. Colt Steele's Web Developer Bootcamp: https://www.udemy.com/share/100026A0ofcVxaQ3Q=/
 2. My code for the day: https://ide.c9.io/bananakiu/webdeveloperbootcamp (YelpCamp)

+### Day 67: November 8, 2018 - Thursday

+**Time Spent**: 1 hrs 00 mins

+**Today's Progress**: Finished styling the comments section in the YelpCamp project, so now, comments are fully functional and styled.
+Started learning about authentication and Passport JS as well.

+**Thoughts**: I found it so motivating to see some concrete progress today (seeing the comments page come to life as well as be able to use the adding comments functionality).
+I guess I have to be better at Bootstrap, because styled pages give me life (at least in terms of motivation to keep going with the challenge).

+**Link(s) to work/Other Relevant Links**
+1. Colt Steele's Web Developer Bootcamp: https://www.udemy.com/share/100026A0ofcVxaQ3Q=/
+2. My code for the day: https://ide.c9.io/bananakiu/webdeveloperbootcamp (YelpCamp)